yichousun/Winter2021_CS249_GNN/Paper_Presentation/Expressive_Power/PowerfulGNNs/README.md

 ## An Overview

-Feature vectors of a set of neighboring nodes form a multiset: the same element can appear multiple times since different nodes can have identical feature vectors.
+Feature vectors of a set of neighboring nodes form a **multiset**: the same element can appear multiple times since different nodes can have identical feature vectors.
 A maximally powerful GNN would never map two different neighborhoods, i.e., multisets of feature vectors, to the same representation.
-This means its aggregation scheme must be injective.
+This means its aggregation scheme must be **injective**.

 ## Maximum Representational Capacity of GNN-based Models